Coronavirus explosions in Turkey and Iran intensify

 Iranian Health Minister Saeed Namaki on April 7 ordered all parks, restaurants, bakeries, beauty salons, malls and bookstores closed in Tehran.
 The capital and Iran’s other 250 cities and towns have been declared COVID-19 “red zones."
 Over 85% of the country now has the “red” or “orange” infection status, authorities said.

 Earlier this week, Namaki warned of a further surge in the virus outbreak and said authorities had “lost control” over what he called “the rebellious COVID-19 dragon”.
-April 7’s infection count easily surpassed the previous record set the day before of 17,430 infections.